 Yeast Nutrient DAP

-Speed up fermentation by giving proper food to your real workers: Brewing yeast.
+Speed up fermentation by giving proper food to your real worker: Brewing Yeast.
 Superfood for your cultures to help them grow, multiply, and produce faster without any mutations or stress.

 Yeast nutrient DAP a.k.a.
-Di-ammonium phosphate with some vitamins, zinc, and micronutrients.
-Each gram of nutrients provides the ~205mg of YAN needed for the yeast. (yeast assimilable nitrogen) needed for it to multiply and prevent stuck fermentation.
+Di-ammonium phosphate is a Nutrient Blend with some vitamins, zinc, and micronutrients.
+Each gram of yeast nutrient blend provides the ~205mg of YAN needed for the yeast.
+YAN or Yeast Assimilable Nitrogen, needed for it to multiply and prevent stuck fermentation.
 DAP is multivitamins for the yeast to create strong cultures.
-Yeast nutrients can also be used as yeast energizers as well during stuck fermentation.
-It is good to stop the yeast from mutilating in a stressed environment high sugar, low pH, low temperature, zero oxygen, etc.
+We can also use yeast nutrients as yeast energizers during stuck fermentation.
+It is good to stop the yeast from mutilating in a stressed environment – high sugar, low pH, low temperature, zero oxygen, etc.

 For grain mash 0.25gm per liter added along with yeast starter gives the best results.